Tahaa-Dev/ResExt/README.md

 ---

-### Important notes
+## Important notes

-- ResExt is still in development and isn't stable, wait for v0.5.0 at least to use it.
+- ResExt is still in development and isn't stable, wait for v1.0.0 to rely on it for production code.
 - ResExt is licensed under the **MIT** license.
-- ResExt doesn't have ergonomics as good as Anyhow's, as ResExt is meant for highly optimized, low-level production code.
+- ResExt doesn't have ergonomics as good as anyhow's, as ResExt is meant for highly optimized, low-level production code, not ergonomics in exchange for performance.
+- For contribution details, see <a href="CONTRIBUTING.md"/>.
+- For the changelog, see <a href="CHANGELOG.md"/>.